 In 1969-70, the company which now has around forty employees was building up to three modulars per week and the order book was always full.
 The modular had 5 years of high sales, and sold around 200 models in the United States.

-Construction and testing of a modular Moog (Courtesy of Roger Luther, MoogArchives.com)
+Construction and testing of a modular system (Courtesy of Roger Luther, MoogArchives.com)

 In 1969, Bob Moog received demands for a more compact instrument that could be transported more easily, directed more to stage than studio.
-With the help of an engineer from Berkley, Jim Scott, and the advice from numerous musicians he was about to create another mythic synth: the Minimoog...
+With the help of an engineer from Berkley, Jim Scott, and the advice from numerous musicians he was about to create another mythic synth: its famous 1971 monosynth...

-System 55, the last version of the Moog modular (1974) (Courtesy of Roger Luther, MoogArchives.com)
+System 55, the last version of the Modular (1974) (Courtesy of Roger Luther, MoogArchives.com)

-1.2 A MODULAR SYNTHESIZER, WHY?
+1.2 A modular synthesizer, why?